fy0/pigeon/README.md

 * Use code to control matching behavior (`andCodeExpr` and `notCodeExpr`):
     * `expr <- &{ return c.data.AllowNumber } [0-9]+` // Only matches digits if c.data.AllowNumber is true
     * `expr <- val:<[0-9]+> &{ return val.(string) == "123" } { return val.(string) }` // Only succeeds if the matched string equals "123"
+    * Tips: don't enable memoized if you control matching behavior by code.

 * Logical `and` / `or` match:
   * `expr <- &&testExpr testExpr` // if testExpr return ok but matched nothing (e.g. testExpr <- 'A'*), `&&testEpr` returns false.